darkoverlordofdata/doran-xna.framework/readme.md

 # doran-xna.framework

 Mostly a re-write of MonoGame in Vala.
-But the content pipeline has been replaced with Corange, a 3rd party dll.

 There is no support for DirectX or Web.